Discrimination and Harassment Prohibited

 Supervisory employees are required to take corrective action if employees are subjected to discrimination, harassment, or retaliation on the basis of a protected category.
 If a complaint is made to a supervisor, or if a supervisor becomes aware of potential discrimination, harassment, or retaliation, the supervisor must immediately report it to the department's Equal Employment Opportunity (EEO) or Human Resources personnel.
 Any supervisor who receives a complaint of discrimination, harassment, or retaliation and fails to report it may be subject to disciplinary action.

 Departments must report all complaints of discrimination, harassment, and retaliation to the Human Resources Director within five days of becoming aware of such complaints.
 Departments are responsible for ensuring that all employees know of and are trained periodically regarding this policy.

-Any employee or applicant who believes he or she has been discriminated against, harassed, or retaliated against in violation of this policy should promptly report the incident and the individuals involved.
+Any employee or applicant who has been discriminated against, harassed, or retaliated against in violation of this policy should promptly report the incident and the individuals involved.
 Complaints must be filed within 180 calendar days of the date of the alleged discriminatory action, harassment, or retaliatory action, or the date the individual should have first become aware of a violation.
 For information or to file a complaint, contact any of the following:

 - the employee's supervisor or any other supervisor or manager;

 - the department's EEO or Human Resources personnel;

 - the City’s Department of Human Resources, EEO Division located at 1 South Van Ness Avenue, 4th Floor, San Francisco, CA 94103, or online at www.sfdhr.org;

 - the City’s EEO Helpline at (415) 557-4900 or (415) 557-4810 (TTY); or